Benchmarking Time Series Foundation Models for Short-Term Household Electricity Load Forecasting: Related Work

 The comparison of the related work summarized in Table \ref{tab:related_work_studies} suggests that the VanillaTransformer and PatchTST represent the current SOTA in TFS Transformer architectures.
 Furthermore, two additional TFS Transformer-based architectures seem promising: The recently published iTransformer model \cite{Liu.2024} and the Temporal Fusion Transformer (TFT), which is based on a mixture of LSTM and the attention mechanism \cite{lim2021temporal} and has shown competitive performance in substation electricity STLF tasks \cite{Giacomazzi.2023}.

-Considering the positive results of recent studies on global forecasting models (\cite{Hertel.2023}), the approach to train Transfo-rmer-based models on vast amounts of time series data comprising different domains and frequencies as so-called foundation models seems to be a promising avenue for future research on STLF.
+Considering the positive results of recent studies on global forecasting models (\cite{Hertel.2023}), the approach to train Transformer-based models on vast amounts of time series data comprising different domains and frequencies as so-called foundation models seems to be a promising avenue for future research on STLF.
 As general-purpose zero-shot forecasting models, these pre-trained models are able to accurately predict time series without fine-tuning or retraining them on the domain or task-specific datasets \cite{Liang.2024}.

 Two types of foundation models can be distinguished.
-Large language model-based foundation models, which convert time series into textual representations, such as PromptCast \cite{Xue.2023} and LLMTime \cite{Gruver.2023} represent the first type of time series foundation models.
+Large language model-based foundation models, which convert time series into textual representations, sometimes enhanced by other architectures such as Graph Neural Networks, such as PromptCast \cite{Xue.2023}, LLMTime \cite{Gruver.2023}, and FSCA \cite{hu2025contextalignment} represent the first type of time series foundation models.
 However, these models have a high resource utilization and lack scalability and practicability \cite{Ansari.2024,Tan2024}.
 Transformer-based architectures for time series such as TimeGPT-1 \cite{Garza.2023}, LagLlama \cite{Rasul.2024}, Chronos \cite{Ansari.2024}, and TimesFM \cite{Das2024} comprise the second type of foundation models.
 Inspired by large language models (LLM), these models are specifically trained on tokenized time series to forecast the most probable token, which encodes an explicit part of a time series.

-While these models showed impressive zero-shot capabilities in various domains \cite{Ansari.2024, Rasul.2024}, their vast training datasets create a unique evaluation problem.
+While these models showed impressive zero-shot capabilities in various domains \cite{aksu_gift-eval_2024}, their vast training datasets create a unique evaluation problem.
 Specifically, many publicly available benchmarking datasets have been used to train these foundation models.
 Therefore, it is crucial to evaluate them on out-of-sample datasets not included in the foundation models' training data.
+In fact, it can quickly happen that the selected evaluation data is already available in the sheer volume of training data.
+For example, a study evaluated TSFM on the Buildingsbench Dataset \cite{emami_buildingsbench_2024}, which at first glance appears suitable for an STLF evaluation \cite{saravanan_analyzing_2024}.
+However, the Buildingsbench Dataset partially bundles other datasets that are already included in many of the TSFM training data, such as the London Smart Meters Dataset (Chronos, Moirai, Time-MoE) or the Portuguese Household Dataset (Chronos, TimesFM, Moirai, Time-MoE).
+Since information leakage is a potential issue here, the Buildingsbench Dataset is not suitable as an TSFM evaluation dataset for STLF.